SmartNetAR/promos/README.md

 Notes:
 - The `docs/` folder is ignored and not committed.
 Builds are produced in CI only.
 - Data JSONs from `src/app/data` are included in the build as assets under `/data`.

+Manual deploy:
+- You can trigger a deploy manually from the Actions tab → “Deploy to GitHub Pages” → Run workflow.

 ## Development server